huggingface/transformers/docs/source/custom_datasets.rst

 Now we arrive at a common obstacle with using pre-trained models for token-level classification: many of the tokens in the W-NUT corpus are not in DistilBert's vocabulary.
 Bert and many models like it use a method called WordPiece Tokenization, meaning that single words are split into multiple tokens such that each token is likely to be in the vocabulary.
-For example, DistilBert's tokenizer would split the Twitter handle ``@HuggingFace`` into the tokens ``['@', 'hugging', '##face']``.
+For example, DistilBert's tokenizer would split the Twitter handle ``@huggingface`` into the tokens ``['@', 'hugging', '##face']``.
 This is a problem for us because we have exactly one tag per token.
 If the tokenizer splits a token into multiple sub-tokens, then we will end up with a mismatch between our tokens and our labels.